Catholic Charities continues to help people in need throughout Western New York, as it has for more than 96 years.

 Workforce and Education Services: LearnCCB Portal is our online distance learning portal for students looking to continue their education remotely.
 To enroll in online or DL programming, go to LearnCCBPortal at ccwny.org/dll_resources.

-Please watch this homepage and our social media channels (facebook.com/ccbuffalo , twitter.com/ccbuffalo and instagram.com/catholiccharities) for the latest updates.
+Also watch our social media channels (facebook.com/ccbuffalo, twitter.com/ccbuffalo and instagram.com/catholiccharities) for the latest updates.
 We appreciate your understanding and cooperation and look forward to supporting you during this challenging time.